bhanleyacademic/bhanleyacademic.github.io/astro/src/content/blog/iu-financial-aid.md

 heroImage: '/secrets.jpg'
 ---

-# Introduction
-Navigating the world of financial aid can be overwhelming for students and parents alike.
-Indiana University (IU) offers a variety of financial aid options to help make higher education more affordable.
-This comprehensive guide aims to demystify the financial aid process at IU, providing clarity on application procedures, types of aid available, and tips for maximizing your financial support.
 # Understanding Financial Aid at IU
 Financial aid at IU is designed to help students cover the costs of tuition, fees, room and board, books, and other educational expenses.
 The aid can come in various forms, including grants, scholarships, loans, and work-study opportunities.
 # Your Cost of Attendance